 What can I do with my policy if I am no longer travelling and have received a refund for my holiday?

 In the event that you're unable to move the trip to an alternative destination, and are offered a refund from your travel agent or tour operator, we will provide a refund of your premium in line with the cancellation terms in your policy wording, on the understanding that no claim is to be made against the policy.
-We can only refund 50% of the premium if cancelling outside the 14 day cooling off period.
+We cannot offer a refund if you cancel your policy after the 14 day cooling off period.
 This doesn't apply to Annual Multi Trip policies.

 Where can I get more information about travel and the Coronavirus?